hungarian-notation/x3daudio1_7_hrtf/README.md

 ##### Fallout 4
 Works well.
 Uses the same codebase as Skyrim, so nothing different here.
 The only difference is x64 platform.

+##### Unreal Engine 4 and UDK based games
+Works well.
+UE does not pass distance to X3DAudio, only direction.
+The distance between listener and emitter is always 1.
+UE calculates volume by itself, so the volume is passed in the matrix.

 ### Legal Stuff
 #### X3DAudio HRTF